-Joseph G. Lewis Senior Vice President, General Counsel, Chief Compliance Officer & Secretary
+Joseph G. Lewis

+Senior Vice President, General Counsel, Chief Compliance Officer & Secretary

-E nerSys: EnerSys ANNUAL MEETING OF ENERSYS Date: August 1, 2019 Time: 10.00 AM (Eastern Time) Place: EnerSys Global Headquarters, 2366 Bernville Road, Reading, PA 19605 Annual Meeting of EnerSys to be held on Thursday, August 1, 2019 for Stockholders as of June 3, 2019 This proxy is being solicited on behalf of the Board of Directors of EnerSys.
-Please make your marks like this: 🔀 Use dark black pencil or pen only + 5 INTERNET VOTE BY: Call TELEPHONE The Board of Directors recommends a vote FOR each of the director nominees listed in proposal 1 and FOR proposals 2 and 3. ovide Go To Before The Befor 1: Election of three (3) Class III director nominees Fer Against Abstain O1 Howard I. Hoffen O2 David M. Shaffer Directers Recommend FOR FOR FOR FOR • Cast your vote online. • View Meeting Documents. • View Meeting Documents. • Use any touch-tone telephone. • Have your Proxy Card/Voting Instruction Form ready. • Follow the simple recorded instructions.
-03 Ronald P. Vargo FOR u uoituod Mark, sign and date your Proxy Card/Voting Instruction Form.
+ANNUAL MEETING OF ENERSYS

+Date: Time:

+August 1, 2019 10:00 AM (Eastern Time)

+To conduct any other business properly brought before the meeting.

+EnerSys Global Headquarters, 2366 Bernville Road, Place: Please make your marks like this: X Use dark black pencil or pen only

+Reading, PA 19605

+The Board of Directors recommends a vote FOR each of the director nominees listed in proposal 1 and FOR proposals 2 and 3.

+1: Election of three (3) Class III director no 01 Howard I. Hoffen 02 David M. Shaffer 03 Ronald P. Vargo minees For Against Abstain FOR FOR FOR For Against Abstain 2: To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year ending March 31, 2020; FOR 3: An advisory vote to approve the compensation of EnerSys' named executive officers; and FOR

+Authorized Signatures - This section mus t be completed for your Instructions to be exe cuted.

+Please Sign Here Please Date Ab ove Please Sign Here Please Date Ab ove

+Please sign exactly as your name(s) appears on your stock certificate.
+If held in joint tenanc persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corpora should provide full name of corporation and title of authorized officer signing the proxy.

+Annual Meeting of EnerSys to be held on Thursday, August 1, 2019 for Stockholders as of June 3, 2019 www.proxypush.com/ENS

+This proxy is being solicited on behalf of the Board of Directors of EnerSys.

+MINTERNET

+OR

+Cast your vote online.
+View Meeting Documents.

+envelope provided.

+in the

+SE SE nst

+and

+Go To

+VOTE BY:

+TELEPHONE

+Use any touch-tone telephone.

+Have your Proxy Card/Voting Instruction Form ready.

+Follow the simple recorded instructions.

+OR MAIL

+Mark, sign and date your Proxy Card/Voting Instruction Form.
 Detach your Proxy Card/Voting Instruction Form.
 Return your Proxy Card/Voting Instruction Form in the postage-paid envelope provided.

-2: To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year ending March 31, 2020; FOR d sitt tsn The undersigned hereby appoints Thomas L. O'Neill and Joseph G. Lewis and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of common stock of EnerSys which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly 3: An advisory vote to approve the compensation of EnerSys' named executive officers; and Conduct any other business properly brought before the meeting.
-FOR meeting and any adjournment thereor upon the matters specified and upon such other matters as may be propeny brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attomeys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
-THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3. it the perfo All votes must be received by 5:00 P.M., Eastern Time, July 31, 2019.
-Please separate carefully at the PROXY TABULATOR FOR ENERSYS P.O.
-BOX 8016 CARY, NC 27512-9903 Authorized Signatures - This section must be completed for your Instructions to be executed. ÷ Please Sign Here Please Date Above Please Sign Here Please Date Above Please sign exactly as your name(s) appears on your stock certificate.
-If held in joint tenanc persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corpora should provide full name of corporation and title of authorized officer signing the prov.
+The undersigned hereby appoints Thomas L. O'Neill and Joseph G. Lewis and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of common stock of EnerSys which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.

+THE SHAPES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3.

+All votes must be received by 5:00 P.M., Eastern Time, July 31, 2019.

+PROXY TABULATOR FOR

+ENERSYS P.O.
+BOX 8016 CARY, NC 27512-9903
-Proxy - EnerSys

-Annual Meeting of Stockholders Thursday, August 1, 2019, at 10:00 AM (Eastern Time)
+Proxy - EnerSys Annual Meeting of Stockholders Thursday, August 1, 2019, at 10:00 AM (Eastern Time)